liuyuanmeng/Project-4/README.md

 <img src="https://user-images.githubusercontent.com/100864042/175339868-5bbc547b-22d3-44c5-ba53-65f388534cd9.png" width="600">)

 * I used QuickDBD to design all the table relationships for the database architecture.
+By mapping out the different relationships, it made it relatively clear how I should build out my back-end and where I needed to establish relationships between PostgreSQL tables.

 <img src="https://user-images.githubusercontent.com/100864042/175521468-27bcd2c6-15d2-4137-9dba-080543d28269.png" width="600">)